pantos-io/research-go-ethrelay/README.md

 If no port is defined, it is determined by the default port of the type.

-If you have already deployed the Ethash and ETH Relay contracts, you might find further entries `ethashaddress` and `ethrelayaddress` under a specific chain config:
+If you have already deployed the Ethash and ETH Relay contracts, you might find further entries, i.e.
+`ethashaddress` and `ethrelayaddress` under a specific chain config:

     ...
     chains:
         ...
         1:
+            ethashaddress: 0x123abc...
+            ethrelayaddress: 0xabc123...
+            port: 7545
             type: http
             url: localhost
-            port: 8545
-            ethrelayaddress: 0xabc123...
-            ethashaddress: 0x123abc...

 These are the addresses that the client uses to interact with the ETH Relay smart contracts.
 If you deployed the contracts manually, just add the entries.